Pennsylvania’s Rare, Threatened, and Endangered Plants

 home to approximately 3,000 plant species, roughly two-thirds of those are

-DCNR is moving through the process of updating the regulations that apply to the conservation of native wild plants in Pennsylvania.
+DCNR has updated the regulations that apply to the conservation of native wild plants in Pennsylvania.
 The rulemaking change is posted in the Pennsylvania Bulletin.

 rare plants are currently classified as follows:

 species make up a plant community or an ecosystem.
 The balance of an ecosystem

 can be impacted by the loss of a species.
 This can have negative effects on all

 species, plants, and animals in an ecosystem.